How To Stream on Twitch

 - How To Setup – StreamLabs OBS

-Step 5: Start streaming
+Step 5: Start your first Twitch Stream

 Now you are ready to stream!
 Tap that broadcast button and go ahead and see how it feels.
 Remember to tell your friends that you are streaming, they are your best resource when first starting out.
 You can also use these cool steam growth hacking tips to let your friend list on steam now that you are online.